sumedht/holdings-android/README.md

 - **Min SDK**: 23

 ## Offline Support
-- Holdings data is cached locally using Room
+- Holdings data is cached locally using Room DB
 - Cached data is shown when the device is offline
 - Network errors are handled gracefully
-- App remains usable without internet connectivity
+- Room DB data is a single source of truth to show data

 ## UI & UX
 - UI built entirely using Jetpack Compose
 - LazyColumn used for efficient list rendering
-- Smooth expand/collapse animations
+- Added expand/collapse animation
 - Material 3 theming for consistent appearance
 - Orientation locked to portrait mode